Markonick/tenyks-challenge/README.md

 ### Contact

 If you have any questions or face major hurdles, please reach out.
 Importantly, we expect you to have first thought of a solution independently.
-The emergency distress signal can be sent to dmitry.kazhdan@tenyks.ai
+The emergency distress signal can be sent to dmitry.kazhdan@ai